Prism Volume Calculator

 What if I only know the three sides of the triangle?

 Use Heron's formula to find the triangle's area first: A = √(s(s−a)(s−b)(s−c)) where s = (a+b+c)/2.
 Then V = A × l.
-Alternatively, use our triangle area calculator to get A, then multiply by l.
+Or use the triangle area calculator to get A, then multiply by l.

 What units does this calculator use?